 - Randomized, placebo-controlled Cognition

 Maintenance Study (CMS) in Alzheimer's patients.

-- ✓ Target enrollment of 100 or more subjects.
+- ✓ Target enrollment: over 100 subjects.

 - ✓ Over 50% have completed this study.

 - ✓ All clinical data remains blinded.

 Our goal is to complete enrollment for the CMS study in Q4 2022 and to announce data approximately third-quarter 2023.